Chippewa-Levy-Committee/blog/_posts/2022-06-11-facts-on-administration-and-board-salaries.md

 The average salary is $100,452.
 The median salary is $95,000.

-_* Note that for Rittman, the treasurer is part-time in this data working 1 day per week.
+_* Note that Rittman's treasurer is part-time in this data, working one day per week.
 The salary number shown takes the salary number posted ($20,178) and multiplies it by 5 to get a comparable number_

-Overall, the Chippewa Local School District Treasurer's salary is on the higher end compared to those districts in the immediate area, including districts within Wayne County.
+Overall, the Chippewa Local School District Treasurer's salary is on the higher end than those in the immediate area, including districts within Wayne County.

 ## Summary

-If you add the salaries for all the administration leadership ( meaning Superintendent, Treasurer, and School Board members ), this would total $244,629, which would account for just under 2% of the annual budget.
-The salaries for these roles are generally in line with comparable roles in other area districts.
+If you add the salaries for all the administration leadership ( meaning Superintendent, Treasurer, and School Board members ), this will total $244,629, which would account for just under 2% of the annual budget.
+The salaries for these roles are generally in line with comparable positions in other districts.
 Reductions in this area would have minimal impact on the overall budget.

 Have questions?
 Let us know at [feedback@onechippewa.org](mailto:feedback@onechippewa.org).